crcresearch/ndcmsT3/docs/crc_infra/crc_uge_env.md

     * mpi-64 (multi [64 core per] machine processing in 64 core increments)

-> [!NOTE]
+!!! note
-> Increments (24,48,64) are mapped to total cores per server.
+    Increments (24,48,64) are mapped to total cores per server.
 A server with 24 cores will not accept mpi-32 requests.

 PEs are specified in your submit script with the syntax: